walterlootk/SKR2_ESP8226_DELTA/README.md

 G) Compilation of BTT ESP8266-ESP-12S Wifi module [4MB]<br>
 =================================<br>
-1. You may download the latest version here: https://github.com/luc-github/ESP3D/releases<br>
+1. You may download the latest ESP3D firmware version here: https://github.com/luc-github/ESP3D/releases<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- which comes with the ESP3D-WEBUI as well.<br>
 2. Go to Installing PlatformIO IDE Extension on VS Code, if you have not done so.